Snapshot of Teacher Retirement

 Average pension value (2018): $27,324

 Median pension value (2018): $27,000

 Participation in Social Security: No

 How Do Teacher Pensions Work in Louisiana?

 In Louisiana, teachers are a part of the Teachers' Retirement System of Louisiana.
-The system was established in 1936 and is the largest public retirment system in the state.
+The system was established in 1936 and is the largest public retirement system in the state.

 The basic structure of Louisiana’s teacher defined benefit (DB) pension is similar to that of other states.
-Unlike other retirement funds, a teacher’s contributions and those made on his or her behalf by the state or school district do not determine the value of the pension at retirement.
+Unlike other retirement funds, a teacher’s contributions and those made on their behalf by the state or school district do not determine the value of the pension at retirement.
 Although those contributions are invested in the market, and often managed by private equity and hedge funds, a teacher’s pension wealth is not derived from the returns on those investments.
-Instead, it is determined by a formula based on his or her years of experience and final salary.
+Instead, it is determined by a formula based on their years of experience and final salary.

 Finally, most states, including Louisiana, have adopted multiple benefit tiers for teachers depending on when they were hired.
 Louisiana’s benefit tiers can be found here.